firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 ret                         popl %eip(*)
 ```

-## 4. The Abstraction: The Process (Operating Systems Three Easy Pieces)
+## 4. The Abstraction: The Process (Operating Systems: Three Easy Pieces)
-**Virtualizing the CPU**: to create an illusion of there is infinit CPUs available to the processes.
-A basic technique to achieve this is: **time sharing** of the CPU.
+**Virtualizing the CPU**: to create an illusion that the CPU is always  available to a process.
+A basic technique to achieve this is called **time sharing** of the CPU, where it executes a process's instructions for some amount of time and switch to execute the instructions of other processes.

 To implement the virtualization of the CPU the OS needs both **low level machinery mechanisms** and **high level algorithms policies**.
 - Mechanisms (How to): low-level methods or protocols that implement a piece of functionality. e.g. **context switch**